 Negative Pressure Wound Therapy (NPWT) is a widely used therapeutic wound treatment technique.
 The therapy entails creating a controlled partial-vacuum environment surrounding a wound, by using a sealed dressing connected to a vacuum pump.
 This partial vacuum removes fluid from the wound and increases blood flow, encouraging tissue growth and healing.

 A new approach in NPWT with Invia Motion

 In the past, patients would need to use two or even three different pumps during the course of treatment for wounds that were slow to heal.
 With Invia Motion, Medela has introduced an innovative approach to therapy: a personal pump that provides different run times adapted to the patient’s length of treatment, for use in both in-patient and home care settings.
 This can reduce therapy costs, while the unit’s small size and light weight afford patients much greater mobility than traditional pumps.

-For decades, patients who underwent thoracic drainage following chest surgery were bed-bound.
-The vacuum used in traditional thoracic drainage systems to remove air and fluid from the chest cavity was produced by a centralized wall vacuum installed in the hospital room.
+For decades, patients who were treated with thoracic drainage therapy were bed-bound.
+The vacuum used in analogue systems to remove air and fluid from the chest cavity was supplied by a centralised wall vacuum in their rooms.

 The new standard of care in chest drainage therapy